 Inpatient treatment is a safe and controlled place to begin treatment.
 A medical detox is administered to eliminate all substances from the body.
 Residential treatment begins and may last a few weeks to a few months.

-At Alcohol Drug Treatment Grand Rapids, we have the qualified staff to help you or a loved one find the rehab center that will help you on the road to recovery.
+At Alcohol Drug Treatment Grand Rapids, we have the experienced advisors to help you or a loved one find the rehab center that will help you on the road to recovery.
 Call us to see what we can do to help you conquer your addiction.
 All calls are kept confidential.
 Dial 616-828-4790 now.